-1214.07 Reopening of Prosecution [R-47]
+1214.07 Reopening of Prosecution

-Rule 198.
+37 CFR 1.198.
 Reopening after decision.
-Cases which have been decided by the Board of Appeals will not be reopened or reconsidered by the primary examiner, except under the provisions of rule 196, without the written authority of the Commissioner, and then only for the consideration of matters not already adjudicated, sufficient cause being shown.
+Cases which have been decided by the Board of Appeals will not be reopened or reconsidered by the primary examiner, except under the provisions of § 1.196, without the written authority of the Commissioner, and then only for the consideration of matters not already adjudicated, sufficient cause being shown.

 Sometimes an amendment is filed after the Board's decision which does not carry into effect any recommendation made by the Board and which presents a new or amended claim or claims.
-In view of the fact that the prosecution of the case is definitely closed, the applicant clearly is not entitled to have such amendment entered as a matter of right.
+In view of the fact that the prosecution of the case is definitely closed, the appellant clearly is not entitled to have such amendment entered as a matter of right.
 However, if the amendment obviously places the case in condition for allowance, the primary examiner should endorse on the amendatory paper a recommendation that the amendment be admitted, and with the concurrence of the group director, the amendment will be entered.
-Note § 1003, item 14.
+Note 9 1003, item 14.

-Where the amendment cannot be entered, the examiner should write to the applicant notifying him that the amendment cannot be entered and stating the reason why.
+Where the amendment cannot be entered, the examiner should write to the appellant notifying him or her that the amendment cannot be entered and stating the reason why.
 The refusal should never be made to appear arbitrary or capricious.
-A letter such as the following might be used: